A Gal’s Guide to Making a Movie, Part 21: The Paris Theater

 While the moments and even hours leading up to June 9th were a blur of trying to scrape together sponsors for the premier, organizing tickets for 600 people, and coordinating non-stop with our event planner, the day itself was absolute perfection.

 I jumped on the R train from Brooklyn at around 10am with my best friend John Caldwell to head into the financial district to pick up my custom made, white tie dye jumpsuit made by Mariama Camara (one of the entrepreneurs in the film).
-We had bagels and coffee on the train and my jumpsuit fit like a dream.
+We had bagels and coffee on the train and my jumpsuit fit like a glove.
 We headed back to Brooklyn for a few hours of downtime before we all met at Komal’s house to get ready.

 In pure Komal fashion she was hosting a bunch of friends from Canada who came down to see the film and had a full house of excitement and energy.
 Her and I took the train around 11pm the night before to see our name in lights on the marquee but it wasn’t up yet.
 I went back to Brooklyn to try to sleep, and she stayed in Manhattan patiently awaiting the gorgeous signage that would illuminate 5th avenue.